Primary 1 Readiness: 30 Skills Your Child Needs (2027 Checklist)

 18. Compare quantities

 "Which group has more?"
-"Are there enough cups for everyone?"
-Understanding more, less, equal, and not enough.
+"Are there enough plates for everyone?"
+Understanding more, less, equal.
+Real-life practice: "There are four of us and three apples.
+Do we have enough?"

 19. Simple addition with objects

-"You have 3 blocks and I give you 2 more.
-How many do you have now?"
-Using concrete objects, not written sums.
-See our kindergarten math games guide for activities.
+"You have 3 toy cars and I give you 2 more.
+How many altogether?"
+Using real objects, not written sums.
+Combine snacks at the table, count toys during clean-up.
+Keep it hands-on.
+Our kindergarten math games guide has more activity ideas.

 20. Simple subtraction with objects